defaultroute0/vksdemo/README.md

 ### Features

 - Walks through governance around Sup Cluster
-- Deploys some pods into SUP cluster
+- Deploys working app into SUP cluster
 - NSX Walkthrough, NCP
+- Hit the app on svc LB and also Ingress
 - Deploys a Guest Cluster for developers
 - Deploys stuff into Guest Cluster
 - General Walkthough